Itineraries

 Today explore two iconic Australian townships, the old copper mining town of Blinman and the railway town of Parachilna, providing an insight into the settlement history of the Flinders Ranges.
 We recommend doing this 230km circuit anti-clockwise, first taking the sealed road to Blinman.
 Here you can explore a number of buildings dating from the 1860’s, when copper ore was first mined in the area.
 There are also tours available daily (10am, 12pm and 2pm – bookings recommended) of the Blinman Underground Mine.
 If you have time, stop at the Blinman Hotel for a beer, or even some lunch.

 The road from Blinman to Parachilna follows the old wagon route from the Blinman mine to the railhead through Parachilna Gorge (32km).
-There is an alternative route via Glass Gorge (40km).
+Just out of Blinman is Wadna, where you will find authentic Aboriginal artefacts, There is an alternative route via Glass Gorge (40km).
 From Parachilna follow the sealed road to Hawker and turn off to take the Moralana Scenic Drive (29km).
 This joins onto the Wilpena Road and takes you back to Rawnsley.

 Day 4